-- Interest and dividend income received by a nonresident individual, trust, or estate is not allocable to Illinois.
-Interest and dividend income of partnerships or corporations is allocable to Illinois if the entity's commercial domicile was in Illinois at the time the interest or dividend was paid or accrued. - Net rents and royalties:
+• Interest and dividend income received by a nonresident individual, trust, or estate is not allocable to Illinois.
+Interest and dividend income of partnerships or corporations is allocable to Illinois if the entity's commercial domicile was in Illinois at the time the interest or dividend was paid or accrued.
+Page 1 of 5